-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-2013-2014

-First-Year Undergraduates
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS

 Tuition:

-PUBLIC INSTITUTIONS

-Tuition: \$6,622 \$6,622

-In-district

-PUBLIC INSTITUTIONS \$6,622 \$6,622

-In-state (out-of-district): \$0,022 ψ0,022

-PUBLIC INSTITUTIONS \$16,556 \$16,556
+G1 PUBLIC INSTITUTIONS

-Out-of-state: \$10,330 φ10,550

-NONRESIDENT ALIENS

 Tuition:

+In-district \$6,820 \$6,820

+G1 PUBLIC INSTITUTIONS

+In-state (out-of-district): \$6,820 \$6,820

+G1 PUBLIC INSTITUTIONS

+Out-of-state: \$17,050 \$17,050

+G1 NONRESIDENT ALIENS

+Tuition:

-REQUIRED FEES: \$2,227.50 \$2,227.50
+G1 REQUIRED FEES: \$2,324 \$2,324 in-state amount

-ROOM AND BOARD: \$7,986 \$7,986
+G1 ROOM AND BOARD:

-(on-campus) \$1,000 ψι,000
+(on-campus) \$8,042 \$8,042

+G1 ROOM ONLY: Traditional North

-ROOM ONLY: \$4,848 \$4,848
+(on-campus) \$4,848 \$4,848 Campus

-(on-campus) ψ-1,0-10 φ+,0+0

-BOARD ONLY: \$3,138 \$3,138
+G1 BOARD ONLY: Unlimited Meals per

-(on-campus meal plan) \$0,100 \\\ 0,100
+(on-campus meal plan) week + \$250 Flex

+\$3,194 \$3,194 Dollars
-Comprehensive tuition and roo

-college cannot provide separat e tuition and room and
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

-Other:
+G1 Other:

-Other.

-Minimum Maximum

-Number of credits per term a st tudent can take for the

-stated full-time tuition 12 18
+G2 Minimum Maximum Number of credits per term a student can take for the stated full-time tuition 12 18

-•

-Yes No
+G3 Yes No

-Do tuition and fees vary by yea r of study (e.g., sophomore,

-junior, senior)? Х
+Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х

-· · ļ

-Г Yes No
+G4 Yes No

-Do tuition and fees vary by und lergraduate instructional
+Do tuition and fees vary by undergraduate instructional program? х

-program? Х

-P. 0 9.
-0011

-If yoo, what paraontage of full t ime undergraduates pay
+G4

-If yes, what percentage of full-t more than the tuition and fees %
+If yes, what percentage of full-time undergraduates pay more than the tuition and % fees reported in G1?